-print(df['vysledna_znamka'].cat.categories)
+''' print(df['vysledna_znamka'].cat.categories)

-''' Index(['A', 'B', 'C', 'D', 'E', 'FX'], dtype='object') /usr/lib/python3/dist-packages/ipykernel/ipkernel.py:283: DeprecationWarning: 'should_run_async' will not call 'transform_cell' automatically in the future.
-Please pass the result to 'transformed_cell' argument and any exception that happen during thetransform in 'preprocessing_exc_tuple' in IPython 7.17 and above. '''
+Program output:

+Index(['A', 'B', 'C', 'D', 'E', 'FX'], dtype='object')

+'''

 Similarly, we can retype all object attributes to data category if they contain a finite number of values that we plan to work with further.
 We select all attributes of this data type and display unique values in the cycle.